GenomicsAotearoa/shell-for-bioinformatics/docs/supplementary /supplementary_3.md

 !!! warning "Warning"
     With certain commands and utilities, such as `echo` and `sed`, escaping a character may have the opposite effect - it can toggle on a special meaning for that character.

-??? info "Special meanings of certain escaped characters"
+??? circle-info "Special meanings of certain escaped characters"

     <center>